Quodatum/vscode-basex/README.md

 Icons used in the XML Tree View are used under the Creative Commons 3.0 BY license.
 * "Code" icon by Dave Gandy from www.flaticon.com
 * "At" icon by FreePik from www.flaticon.com

+## Inspiration

+This is a fork of [DotJoshJohnson/vscode-xml](https://github.com/DotJoshJohnson/vscode-xml).
+DotJoshJohnson did the intial work, but I want to go in a different direction.